jchristgit/personal-website/content/index.md

 ---

 There's not much here yet.
 Until I put something interesting here, you're welcome to visit my [GitHub](https://github.com/jchristgit).
-If you want to send me an e-mail, you can find it in my PGP key below.
+You can reach me per e-mail at [jc@jchri.st](mailto:jc@jchri.st).
+If you prefer encrypted communication, you can use my PGP key below.

 <details>